 memory backend, it is

 stored internally in efficient vectors.
-These vectors are made available to the
+These vectors are made

 events dictionary always contains the global IDs of the source